Our Volunteer Tutors

 Quinn Angelo Soto

 Quinn has a B.A. in Math, and a Masters in Teaching, both from Northeastern University.
 His life, love and passion is mathematics eduction.
 His hobbies are bowling and Clash of Clans, and he has recently started watching Game of Thrones.
-He currently teaches 7th grade math at Up Academy in Roxbury.
+He currently teaches at Boston Day and Evening Academy in Roxbury, and has previously worked at the Young Peoples Project.

 Louis is a retired software engineer and program manager with degrees in math, engineering, and business from MIT and Northeastern.
 He has worked for multiple companies in engineering, marketing, and customer support.

-Tess Farr is a junior at Montrose School.
+Tess Farr is a senior at Montrose School.

-Willa Kitterman is a junior at Brookline High School.
+Willa Kitterman is a senior at Brookline High School.